DevSecOps: Integrating Security into Your CI/CD Pipeline

 Test Stage: Simulate Real Attacks

 One client runs DAST scans every night against staging.
 They catch an average of 3-4 issues per week that would have made it to production.
 That's 150+ vulnerabilities prevented per year.
+The cost of running nightly scans?
+Essentially zero.
+The cost of one of those vulnerabilities in production?
+Potentially millions.

 Deploy Stage: Final Checks

 If any critical issues are found here, the deployment stops.
 No exceptions.
 I don't care if it's Friday at 5 PM.
+I don't care if the CEO is waiting for this feature.
+Critical security issues block deployment.
+Fix them first, then deploy.

 Automation Best Practices: Don't Annoy Your Developers